 According to de Bono, it is both an attitude and a method of using information in a creative manner where you deliberately look at challenges from completely different angles.
 It involves breaking away from traditional modes of thinking and doing away with established patterns and rejecting “status quo” of ideas.
 The main purpose of lateral thinking is to conceive entirely new ways of looking at a problem to have new ideas without getting trapped by the obvious or to restructure a pattern.

 Essentially jumping to laterally related ideas and discovering unexpected relationships between seemingly unrelated elements is what makes lateral thinking different from other traditional approaches like logical, structured and procedural step-by-step approach which is also known as vertical thinking.

 What makes lateral thinking different from other thinking skills

 Lateral thinking is a more of an insight tool that involves more of forward thinking to build up something new rather than analysing something old.
 When you need to focus your creativity in designing or inventing, you need to be thinking from a blank page, and not about improving what is already there.
 Thinking laterally helps you to be more proactive, especially, when solving a problem that is not yet known and can help you choose your starting point to arrive at a solution.

-Whereas a sequential approach to solving a problem curbs creative ideas and lacks a multidirectional approach and thus limits one’s ability to generate new or unique ideas and is more dependent on the available data or information.
+Whereas a sequential approach to solving a problem curbs creative ideas and lacks a multidirectional approach.
+It limits one’s ability to one up with new or unique ideas as it is more dependent on the available data or information.
 Even in critical thinking, one is primarily concerned with judging/ seeking errors and not thinking creatively enough.

 Uses of thinking laterally